Moped

-A moped (/ˈmoʊ.pɛd/ MOH-ped) is a type of small motorcycle, generally having a less stringent licensing requirement than full motorcycles or automobiles.
-The term used to mean a similar vehicle except with both bicycle pedals and a motorcycle engine.
-Mopeds typically travel only a bit faster than bicycles on public roads.
-Mopeds are distinguished from motor scooters in that the latter tend to be more powerful and subject to more regulation.
+A moped (/ˈmoʊ.pɛd/ MOH-ped) is a type of small and inexpensive motorcycle, generally having a less stringent licensing requirement than full motorcycles or automobiles.
+Historically, the term exclusively meant a motorcycle with bicycle pedals.
+Mopeds typically travel only slightly faster than bicycles on public roads.

+Traditional mopeds are distinguishable by their pedals, similar to a bicycle.
 Some mopeds have a step-through frame design, while others have motorcycle frame designs, including a backbone and a raised fuel tank, mounted directly between the saddle and the head tube.
-Some resemble motorized bicycles.
+Some resemble motorized bicycles, similar to modern ebikes.
 Most are similar to a regular motorcycle but with pedals and a crankset that may be used with or instead of motor drive.
-Although mopeds usually have two wheels, some jurisdictions classify low-powered three- or four-wheeled vehicles (including ATVs and go-kart) as a moped.
+Although mopeds usually have two wheels, some jurisdictions classify low-powered three- or four-wheeled vehicles (including ATVs and go-karts) as a moped.

 In some countries, a moped can be any motorcycle with an engine capacity below 100 cc (most commonly 50 cc or lower).

 Etymology

 The word moped was coined by the Swedish journalist Harald Nielsen in 1952, as a portmanteau of the Swedish words motor and pedaler.
 The claimed derivation from the term motor-velocipede is incorrect.
 According to Douglas Harper, the Swedish terms originated from "(trampcykel med) mo(tor och) ped(aler)", which means "pedal cycle with engine and pedals" (the earliest versions had auxiliary pedals).
 Like some of the earliest two wheeled motorcycles, all mopeds were once equipped with bicycle pedals.

-The term moped has now been applied by some regional governments to vehicles without pedals such as motor scooters, based on criteria of restricted engine displacement, speed, and/or power output.
-This is a misnomer, as they are no longer "mopeds" at all, and might instead be called a "noped" if they appear to look exactly like a typical moped, but no longer include pedals.